Step 1 of 5

 2

-Key events in order
+Key events, roughly in order

 3

-What your employer said or did
+What was said or done

 4